 Anthropogenic emissions are given by the Emissions Database for Global Atmospheric Research (EDGAR) version 4.2.

-Ozonesondes are useful for looking at specific locations with high resolution, and in this work they provide an estimate of both STT occurence rates and STT ozone flux.
+Ozonesondes are useful for looking at specific locations with high resolution, and in this work they provide an estimate of both STT occurrence rates and STT ozone flux.

-At these discrete locations, this information can be used in conjunction with global-scale information in order to quantify ozone transport over a large area.
+At these discrete locations, this information can be used in conjunction with regional-scale information in order to estimate large-scale impacts of STT on tropospheric ozone.
+Here, the

-GEOS-Chem is used to simulate the global ozone concentrations.
+GEOS-Chem CTM is used to provide the regional-scale ozone concentrations.

-In order to check that the model is reasonable, some simple validation is performed.

-Comparisons of both ozonesonde and GEOS-Chem simulated tropospheric ozone profiles and partial columns are checked, averaging seasonally for colocated data.

 Following this, an extrapolation is performed and the stratospherically sourced ozone is estimated over the latitude range from 35$^{\circ}$S to 75$^{\circ}$S.